eriol/mornie.org/content/projects/pypel.md

 ---

 **pypel** (available under the BSD license) is a is a simple tool to manage receipts.
-It uses XMP to store metatada inside receipts so you can share them in a very easy way.
+It uses XMP to store metadata inside receipts so you can share them in a very easy way.

 For more information browse the documentation on [pypel.rtfd.org][docs].